sciapp/sampledb/docs/developer_guide/api.rst

             "instrument_id": 1,
             "name": "Example Instrument",
             "description": "This is an example instrument",
+            "is_hidden": false,
             "instrument_scientists": [1, 42]
         }

     :>json number instrument_id: the instrument's ID
     :>json string name: the instruments's name
     :>json string description: the instruments's description
-    :>json list instrument_scientists: the instrument scientists' IDs
+    :>json bool is_hidden: whether or not the instrument is hidden :>json list instrument_scientists: the instrument scientists' IDs
     :statuscode 200: no error
     :statuscode 404: the instrument does not exist